WCC Lecturers

 Elena Kallestinova / Director / ek007@mit.edu

-Elena Kallestinova is Director of the Writing and Communication Center at MIT, who enjoys working with her WCC team, developing communication programs and resources, collaborating with colleague inside and outside MIT, and teaching communication classes….
+Elena Kallestinova is Director of the Writing and Communication Center at MIT.
+Since joining MIT in 2020, she has been teaching written, oral, and visual communication and overseeing programs offered by the WCC….
+Dr. Kallestinova is passionate about developing communication programs and resources, collaborating with colleague inside and outside MIT, teaching communication classes and working with her WCC team.
 She came to MIT after working for twelve years at Yale University, where she founded and expanded the Graduate Writing Center and served as Assistant Dean for Writing and Communication in the Graduate School of Arts and Sciences.
-She has trained, taught, and mentored diverse student populations for more than twenty-five years and is currently on the Board of Directors of the Consortium on Graduate Communication.
-With a Ph.D. in Linguistics and an M.A. in TESOL and an M.A./B.A. in Computational Linguistics, Elena has significant experience working with international and multilingual students and scholars.
-She seeks to promote written and oral communication programming to the MIT academic community.
+Dr. Kallestinova holds a Ph.D. in Linguistics, an M.A. in TESOL, and an M.A./B.A. in Computational Linguistics.
+She has trained, taught, and mentored undergraduate and graduate students for more than twenty-five years and brings extensive expertise in working with international and multilingual scholars.

 Bob Irwin / Lecturer / irw@mit.edu

 Robert A. Irwin studied philosophy at Princeton University and Antioch College and earned a Ph.D. in sociology at Brandeis University….
-He has taught at Tufts, Brandeis, and Holy Cross and, for twenty years, at MIT’s Writing and Communication Center.
+He has taught at Tufts, Brandeis, and Holy Cross and, for twenty-four years, at MIT’s Writing and Communication Center.
 His book Building a Peace System was praised for its scope and clarity.
-“If it stimulates thought and action, the possibilities for human survival will be enhanced” (Noam Chomsky).
+It warned – in 1989 – of the dangerous disruptive potential of climate change caused by global warming.
+Bob enjoys working with the range of undergraduate and graduate students, postdocs, staff, and faculty who come to the Writing Center to consult about their highly varied writing and communication tasks.
+Helping people with any aspect of thinking, planning, and writing, and providing both encouragement and honest feedback, are hallmarks of his work.

 Chris Featherman / Lecturer / cmf28@mit.edu